Access Money Habitudes Online:

 • Allow women to gain insight into how to talk about money and farm finances with other people – often other family members involved in the business.
 As Adams says, “Most of these women are not alone on their farm and there’s somebody else who probably thinks about money in a different way in that operation.”

 • The interactive, sharing nature of Money Habitudes aligns well with the larger objectives of Annie’s Project classes.
-The women’s financial education classes are designed to be hands-on instead of just lectures.
-The project also strives to utilize peer learning and networking in a safe, non-threatening environment.
+The women’s financial education classes emphasize hands-on activities rather than just lectures.

 • Participants have the opportunity to borrow the cards and do them at home with other people after the first class.

 • Later classes build on the first night.
-These cover balance sheets, accrual adjustments to income statements, cash flow estimation, electronic recordkeeping, standard financial ratios and benchmarks.
+These cover balance sheets, accrual adjustments to income statements, cash flow estimation, electronic recordkeeping, standard financial ratios, and benchmarks.

 Why:

-• “It’s a really nice activity-based learning to have for the first night.
+• “It’s a nice activity-based learning to have for the first night.
 It helps the women get more comfortable with each other and sets the stage for how you relate to money and how you deal with money,” says Adams.

-• “You’re going to learn all these skills and all this technical information, but, at the end of the day, if you can’t go home and talk to your husband, brother or whomever your business partner may be about these financial decisions and get to the root of where financial troubles may be coming from, then the rest of the classes are for naught.
+• “You’re going to learn all these skills and all this technical information, but, at the end of the day, if you can’t go home and talk to your husband, brother, or whomever your business partner may be about these financial decisions and get to the root of where financial troubles may be coming from, then the rest of the classes are for naught.
 Understanding how you relate to money and being able to communicate that to other people is a really important, really fundamental skill set.”

-• “I don’t think we’d have people complete all six weeks if we started out the first class with just sitting down and doing a budget or hearing a lecture about finances.
+• “I don’t think we’d have people complete all six weeks if we started the first class with just sitting down and doing a budget or hearing a lecture about finances.
 We take a holistic approach to adult education.”

 • “Money Habitudes is so hands-on, it’s so immediate and there’s such great feedback on it.”